MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-transact-apps.md

 # Enabling transact on AppSource apps

-To enable transactability in AppSource for Business Central apps, publishers must opt in to selling through Microsoft on their existing offer in Partner Center.
+To enable transactability in AppSource for [!INCLUDE [prod_short](includes/prod_short.md)] apps, publishers must opt in to selling through Microsoft on their existing offer in Partner Center.
 Once the transact option is enabled, publishers can define plans, or variants, of their offer.
 Plans can then be used to sell various levels of functionality, such as Gold, Silver, and Bronze variants at different prices.
 Plans can also be used for waterfall pricing, that is when selling the same level of functionality with a discount based on the number of users bought.

 Each plan can specify the supported markets, and can have market-specific pricing.
 Monthly and yearly billing terms are supported, with the customer being able to choose automatic recurrence when they purchase in AppSource.
 A one-month free trial is also an option for publishers.